neillperry/neillperry.github.io/blog/_posts/2025-10-04-vietnam-gauscha.md

 ---
 layout: post
-title: Book Review: Vietnam - a New History
+title: Book Review-- Vietnam - a New History
 date: 2025-10-05
 regular_date: October 5, 2025
 summary: Christopher Goscha wrote a compelling and engaging history of Vietnam.